 This is mostly, but perhaps not entirely, true.
 Here's why.
 An expensive nonstick skillet may have a thicker layer of nonstick coating, or it may have multiple layers of nonstick coating, either of which could possibly increase a pan's durability and longevity.

 But the real story is told in the user reviews, which is that these more expensive pans seem to last about as long as less expensive nonstick pans.
-(A great disappointment to buyers of these high-end pans.)

 It's not a total waste of money to buy a high-end nonstick pan: what you're paying for is better heating properties, which are always the most important aspect of any piece of cookware (in our opinion).
 A pan with a thick layer of heat-spreading aluminum (or copper) is always going to perform better than a pan stamped out of a thin sheet of aluminum.
-And a pan with a stainless exterior is always going to be more durable than a pan with an aluminum exterior.

 This doesn't mean you can't get good quality nonstick cookware for a low price.
 It just means that you probably shouldn't pay clad stainless prices for nonstick pans unless you have a lot of disposable income.